 If you want to freeze them, allow them to cool down and then place in the freezer.
 You can heat them up quickly in a hot cast iron pan with a little ghee.
 I plan to make these in huge batches going forward and freeze.

-These are excellent for tacos or just warmed up with a little butter (tastes like a flat piece of cornbread heaven) as a snack.The Real Food Survival Guide for Busy Moms.
-Get more recipes that will help you restock your pantry plus amazing tips and tricks to help you make real food FAST!
+These are excellent for tacos or just warmed up with a little butter (tastes like a flat piece of cornbread heaven) as a snack.Homemade Mommy Beauty Essentials.
+Get 35 DIY Beauty recipes that you can use everyday and learn all about how to use and care for your essential oils!